anthill-platform/anthill-game-master/README.md

 * **Controller Service**.
 Controller Service is a second part of Game Service.
 It runs on a certain Host and spawns Game Server instance on it when requested by Master Service.
 Also it heartbeats health status of each Game Server running on Host and stops it if it stops responding or crashes.
+<a href="https://github.com/anthill-platform/anthill-game-controller#game-controller">See Controller Service documentation.</a>

 * **Room**.
 Room represents a single game instance the player may join.
 Each room has a limit of maximum players on it and may contain custom setting to search upon.